Gani Zhailauov

-At the 2011 World Amateur Boxing Championships he won Bronze, after losing the semifinal to Cuban Yasniel Toledo.
-He hereby qualified for the Olympics.
+At the 2011 World Amateur Boxing Championships he won a bronze medal, after losing the semifinal to Cuban Yasniel Toledo.
+BY reaching the semi-finals he qualified for the Olympics.

-At London he had major problems in a 12:12 countback win over Saylom Ardee who complained bitterly, then defeated Jai Bhagwan 16:8.
+At the London Olympics, he had major problems in a 12:12 countback win over Thailand's Saylom Ardee who complained bitterly, then defeated India's Jai Bhagwan 16:8.
 In the quarter-finals, he again lost to Toledo.